-This is a 30 minute film produced by Cambridge Documentary Films with assistance of the American Friends Service Committee, New England region & the Boston Mobilization for Survival.
+This is a 30-minute film produced by Cambridge Documentary Films with assistance of the American Friends Service Committee, (New England region), and the Boston Mobilization for Survival.

 "The Last Empire" (1986) documents a hidden history of nuclear threats, violent interventionism and near-suicidal arrogance that routinely brought the world to the brink of annihilation.

 "The Last Empire" still serves not only as a fascinating historical eye-opener, but also as a warning against intervention in the Third World in the future.

 "The Last Empire" is about the relationship between U.S. intervention in the Third World and the increasing danger of nuclear war arising from these military adventures and foreign policy strategies.